kflorence/helm-pact-stub-server/readme.md

 $ helm install [release-name] --set "source.hostDirectories[0]=/absolute/path/to/pact/files" ./pact-stub-server
 ```

-Where `./pact-stub-server` is the path to this directory.
+Where `./pact-stub-server` is the path to the cloned directory.
 Note that while the Pact stub server image supports various mechanisms for loading Pact files, this chart currently only supports loading them from host directories.
 One or more absolute path host directories should be specified during installation.
 The Pact stub server will be available locally on port `7228` by default.
 The port can be set explicitly with `--set service.port=[PORT]`.

 See [values.yaml](values.yaml) for more install settings.